rai-project/mlmodelscope/docs/deeplearning.md

 #### Image

-An image can be in PNG, JPEG, or GIF format.
+An image can be encoded in PNG, JPEG, or GIF format.

 An image type can have one or more of the following attributes: